ShayokhShorfuddin/flutter_facts/README.md

    )
 )
 ```
 The code above will throw an error.
 As you did ```isNotSafe: true```, the package will get all the available "Unsafe" facts and then try to get random "112" Unsafe facts for you.
-But 112 safe facts are not available yet.
+But 112 Unsafe facts are not available yet.
 There are currently 108 Unsafe facts available.
 So, the minimum amount is 1 and maximum is the the amount of available facts. :]

 ### Available Facts